 However, such items need not just be thrown away.
 Reusing, Recycling, and Repurposing waste is a sustainable way to reduce the amount of waste that is produced by creating a new use or purpose for the material.
 This cuts down on the amount of waste that is produced; the waste actually can become a valuable resource for communities that is sustainable and is of little cost or free.

 Context within NORA

-Being at Home– The methods of waste disposal impact the area and home where one lives.
-Improper disposal of waste can lead to health and environmental hazards in the home and the surrounding area.
+Being at Home- The methods of waste disposal impact the area and home where one lives.
+Improper disposal of waste can lead to many (health) hazards in the home and environmental hazards in the surrounding area.

 Self-expression- Repurposing waste allows for self-expression through arts and crafts.
 It allows the individual to think creatively to create a new purpose for waste or create art for decoration.

 Opportunities to learn- the introduction of recycling and repurposing programs is a way to educate individuals on how they affect the environment and on new ways of managing their waste.
 Having education on this could eventually lead individuals to share this information with others.